oskardudycz/NetCoreWithDocker/README.md

-# Net Core With Docker Continuous Integration
+# .Net Core With Docker

 This example shows how to:
 - [x] setup work environment for .NET Core,